-The Mental Health Leadership and Advocacy Programme (mhLAP) is a five year capacity building project for mental health leaders and advocates in the five English speaking West Africa states (Nigeria, Ghana, Sierra Leone, Liberia and the Gambia).
+The Mental Health Leadership and Advocacy Programme (mhLAP) is a capacity building program me for mental health leaders and advocates in the five English speaking West Africa states (Nigeria, Ghana, Sierra Leone, Liberia and the Gambia).
 The project coordinating office is located at the Department of Psychiatry, University of Ibadan.

-The mhLAP project is a partnership between the University of Ibadan and CBM, an international non-governmental organization (NGO).
-The project is funded by the Australian Aid, managed by CBM Australia on behalf of the Australian Department of Foreign Affairs and Trade.
+The programme is a partnership between the University of Ibadan and CBM International, through a grant managed by CBM Australia on behalf of the Australian Department of Foreign Affairs and Trade.
 Prof. Oye Gureje of the department of psychiatry, University of Ibadan is the initiator and project director.